 Once inside the gut, Bacillus spores start growing.
 They overhaul the gut by creating essential nutrients and conditions that beneficial species like Lactobacillus and Bifidobacteria need to survive and thrive.

-While Lactobacillus, Bifidobacteria and other probiotics are very fragile, Bacillus probiotics come in a dormant spore form.
+While most Lactobacillus, Bifidobacteria and other probiotics are very fragile, Bacillus probiotics come in a dormant spore form.
 Bacillus sporebiotics are highly resistant to light, heat and oxygen, making them very stable during shipping and storage.
 They are a refreshing change as most other “professional grade” probiotics require refrigeration to help keep them alive.

 Bacillus Probiotic Targeted C. diff Benefits: